Frequently Asked Questions

 Do you offer pick-ups?

-We suggest that you ask family and friends with cars to help you bring your e-waste to our warehouse or to our convenient neighborhood e-waste drop-off events.
+Unfortunately, we do not offer e-waste pick-ups.
+We suggest that you ask family and friends with cars to help you bring your e-waste to our warehouse, or to our convenient neighborhood e-waste drop-off events.
 We have also seen people with vehicles organize their building by offering to transport computers from their neighbors to an event along with their own computers.
-The next best thing to pick-up is to ship your computer back to the manufacturers.
-This service is offered by some computer manufacturers.

 How do I recycle household appliances?